markcaron/soccer-drills/drills/rondo.md

 ### Advanced or older teams

 - More than 7 players?
 Try to make 2 circles (~14 players).
 You can use coaches to make up the difference
-- If you don't have enough for 2 circles try substituting players in/out of the circle, use more than 5 on the outside (though no more than 6-7) with a tigher circle, or use a single circle as part of a circuit (small "keep away")
+- If you don't have enough for 2 circles try substituting players in/out of the circle, use more than 5 on the outside (though no more than 6-7) with a tighter circle, or use a single circle as part of a circuit (small "keep away")
 - Tighten the circle as much as possible to increase speed of play (giving less time to think)
 - Move to two touch or one touch only
-- Award bonus points (or scoring) for splitting defenders with a pass or getting [megged](https://en.wikipedia.org/wiki/Nutmeg_(association_football))
+- Award bonus points (or scoring) for splitting defenders with a pass or defenders getting [megged](https://en.wikipedia.org/wiki/Nutmeg_(association_football))

 ### Less advanced or younger teams